-From a historical perspective, Mr Bragg has a point.
 Evidence exists of human activity in our island long before anyone kept any kind of records.
 However, we're certain that inhabitants battled newcomers for supremacy every step of the way.
 For one, because evidence of humans doing such exists the world over.
+For two, archaeological work and eventual written historical records, all of which we preview in this timeline and detail throughout this article.

 1066-1455